BitFi-Labs/BitFi-gitbook/bitfis-cedefi/images-and-media/bfusd.md

 # bfUSD

-> bfUSD lets stablecoin holders switch from passive backing to interest-bearing exposure with transparent buffers and layered yield strategies.
+> bfUSD is BitFi's yield-bearing stablecoin backed by USDT and USDC.

-## Multi-token Deposits
+## Overview

-bfUSD is minted on Ethereum when users deposit USDT or USDC into BitFi's stablecoin engine.
-Chainlink price feeds keep conversions fair, and the protocol routes the minted bfUSD into liquidity pools that mirror traditional stablecoin desks but with stronger accountability.
+bfUSD is minted on Ethereum by depositing USDT or USDC into BitFi's stablecoin contracts.
+Pricing is secured by Chainlink oracles, and the resulting bfUSD token is an ERC-20 asset that can move between BitFi and external DeFi protocols.

-## Dual Pool Strategy

-Two isolated ERC-4626 pools provide differentiated strategy exposure:
+## Horizon and Pulsar

+bfUSD supports two ERC-4626 vaults with different risk profiles:

-* **Horizon (hbfUSD)** is a low-risk, delta-neutral vault with a steadily increasing ratio and a capped supply of 100 million shares.
+* **Horizon (hbfUSD):** Low-risk, delta-neutral vault with a steadily increasing share price and a supply cap of 100 million shares.
-* **Pulsar (pbfUSD)** is a higher-yield vault capped at 2 million shares that accepts more aggressive market tilts; its boosted reward stream comes partly from Horizon’s revenue, and its liquidity acts as insulation for Horizon when the low-risk pool faces drawdowns.

-The two pools cooperate like mutual insurers: Horizon feeds Pulsar extra yields when markets are benign, and Pulsar absorbs losses before Horizon is touched when volatility causes unexpected drawdowns.

-## Integrated Insurance Buffer

-bfUSD maintains a dedicated buffer to absorb losses before user capital is affected.
-This component, combined with Pulsar’s principal support, creates a layered insurance mechanism that is visible on-chain and managed by the `BitFiStablecoinManager`.
+* **Pulsar (pbfUSD):** Higher-risk, higher-yield vault with a 2 million share cap that can experience drawdowns between epochs.

+Horizon and Pulsar are linked by design: part of Horizon's revenue is used to boost Pulsar, and Pulsar's capital helps protect Horizon during stress events.

-## Developer-Friendly Integrations
+## Insurance and Integrations

-Developers can interact with the full bfUSD stack via the verified ABIs (see the bfUSD documentation pack) for the ERC-20 token, the minters, the vaults, the zap helper, and the instant/standard redeemers.
-LayerZero helpers (`send`, `quoteSend`) allow cross-chain movements of bfUSD, hbfUSD, and pbfUSD with transparent `crossChainFee()` reporting.
+A protocol buffer, together with Pulsar's capital, is used to absorb losses before they impact Horizon depositors.
+All contracts are available via verified ABIs, and LayerZero helpers (send, quoteSend) support cross-chain transfers of bfUSD, hbfUSD, and pbfUSD.